Henry VI of England: Wars of the Roses

+Exile

 The victory however was short-lived.
 Within six weeks, the king and queen's forces were once more defeated at the Battle of Towton, 29 March 1461, by the Duke of York's son, Edward.
-Henry and Margaret together evaded capture by Edward, and this time they both escaped into exile in Scotland.
-With Scottish aid, Margaret now travelled to the continent to elicit further support for her husband’s cause.
+Henry and Margaret together evaded capture by Edward and this time they both escaped into exile in Scotland.
+With Scottish aid, Margaret now travelled to the continent to elicit further support for her husband's cause.

-Mainly under her leadership, Lancastrian resistance continued in the north of England during the first period of Edward IV's reign, but met with little luck on the field.
+Mainly under her leadership, Lancastrian resistance continued in the north of England during the first period of Edward IV's reign but met with little luck on the field.
 At the same time as Henry's cause was beginning to look increasingly desperate in military terms, an English embassy to Scotland, through the Earl of Warwick on behalf of Edward, served to further weaken his interests at the Scottish Court in political terms.
-After the queen mother’s death in November 1463, Scotland now actively sued for peace with England and the exiled king passed back across the border to try his fortune with those nobles in the north of England and Wales who were still loyal.
+After the queen mother's death on 1 December 1463, Scotland now actively sued for peace with England and the exiled king passed back across the border to try his fortune with those nobles in the north of England and Wales who were still loyal.

 Following defeat in the Battle of Hexham, 15 May 1464, Henry, as a fugitive in his own land, continued to be afforded safety in various Lancastrian houses across the north of England.
+Sir John Pennington provided refuge to Henry VI of England in Muncaster Castle following the battle.
+Legend has it that Henry VI left behind a Venetian glass bowl as a token of gratitude, known as the "Luck of Muncaster", ensuring the prosperity of the Pennington family as long as it remained intact.

-While he was in hiding at Waddington Hall, in Waddington, Lancashire, the home of Sir Richard Tempest, he was betrayed by "a black monk of Addington" and on 13 July, 1464, a party of Yorkist men, including Sir Richard's brother John, entered the house for his arrest.
-Henry fled into nearby woods, but was soon captured at Brungerley Hippings (stepping stones) over the River Ribble.
+Nonetheless, while he was in hiding at Waddington Hall, in Waddington, Lancashire, the home of Sir Richard Tempest, he was betrayed by "a black monk of Addington" and on 13 July 1464, a party of Yorkist men, including Sir Richard's brother John, entered the house for his arrest.
+Henry fled into nearby woods but was soon captured at Brungerley Hippings (stepping stones) over the River Ribble.
 He was subsequently held captive in the Tower of London.

 The following poem has long been attributed to Henry, allegedly having been written during his imprisonment.
 However, a largely identical verse appears in William Baldwin's 1559 work The Mirror for Magistrates, a collection of poems written from the perspective of historical figures.